WeKiBan/Room/README.md

 ### What I learned

-This is the first project where I have used the Styled-Components library meaning I had to learn everything from scratch.
-I have found it incredibly intuitive and useful.
-I love the way all of the styling is written in the css syntax with the advantage of being able to to use variables passed as props to the components while at the same time not having to worry about class name bugs as the library takes care of all of that for us.
+This is the first project where I have used the Styled-Components library and so I had to learn everything from scratch which made the process a little slower.
+I really like the way all of the styling is written in the css syntax with the advantage of being able to to use variables passed as props to the components and also not having to worry about class name bugs as the library takes care of all of that for us.

-During this project I think I've grasped a good knowledge of the Styled-Components Library.
-I have really enjoyed using it and of all of the tools I've used up until this point it is one of my favorites and I'm definitely going to be using it in future.

 One of the features of Styled-Components which proved very useful is the ability to pass props to each component which can then be accessed in the styling.
 I used the feature to open and close the mobile navbar by keeping track of the opening and closing using a useState hook and then passing that variable into the Styled-Component as shown below: